Back

 1. Prepare for Results Day

-Getting your exam results is the moment you have been working towards all year, so finding out you haven’t got the grades you need for your university offer can be a shock.
+Getting your exam results is the moment you've been working towards all year, so if you find out you haven’t got the grades you need for your university offer it can be a shock.

 However, there are things you can do now that will help you navigate the Clearing process and find your dream degree on Results Day.